 One of the characteristics of OA is loss of cartilage in your joints.
-Cartilage acts as a protective cushion, so the loss can be debilitating.
-It’s particularly common in knee joints.
-Fortunately, there are several treatment options.
+Cartilage acts as a protective cushion, so the loss can be quite painful.
+OA is particularly common in knee joints.

-No treatment can reverse OA or regenerate knee cartilage.
-Still, treatments such as Synvisc and Hyalgan can help ease the knee pain that comes with this condition.
+Synvisc and Hyalgan are two treatments that can help ease the knee pain that comes with OA.
 These are products used for viscosupplementation.
-They share similarities as well as differences.
+Read on to learn about their similarities and differences.

 Both drugs are also considered second-line therapy.
-That means your doctor will likely have you try pain relievers, physical therapy, and weight reduction (if obesity is a factor) to help ease your OA before prescribing Synvisc or Hyalgan.
+That means your doctor will likely have you try pain relievers, physical therapy, and lifestyle modifications to help ease your OA before prescribing Synvisc or Hyalgan.

-Both Synvisc and Hyalgan have been proved to be safe and effective at reducing pain from OA.
+Both Synvisc and Hyalgan have been proven safe and effective at reducing pain from OA.
 They’re given by injection directly into the cavity surrounding your knee joint.
-The injection for either drug is given in a doctor’s office.
+The injection is given in a doctor’s office.

-Synvisc therapy requires one injection each week for three weeks.
-Hyalgan therapy requires one injection each week for five weeks.
+Hyalgan therapy requires one injection each week for 5 weeks.

-Both can reduce OA knee pain for up to six months, but results from one comparative study indicated that people using Synvisc could go longer between treatments than people using Hyalgan.
+All options can reduce OA knee pain for up to 6 months, but results from a 2005 study indicated that people using Synvisc could go longer between treatments than people using Hyalgan.

 Understanding the possibility of complications and adverse effects is important in making any treatment decision.
-The side effects of both Synvisc and Hyalgan are similar.
+The side effects of the Synvisc options and Hyalgan are similar.

 - pain, redness, and swelling at the injection site